wywwzryrrr/cs61b/proj2/gitlet-design.md

 ## Design and implementation Detail
 + A common commit should only have one parent, the `secondParent` parameter should be null.
 The `secondParent` parameter is specially designed for `mergeCommit` in `merge`.
-+ The commitUID is stored in a directory called `COMMITS_DIR`.
-To track witch commit is the headCommit, just check the `HEAD_FILE`, which stores the path of `MASTER_FILE`.
-The `MASTER_FILE` stores the latest commitUID.
++ Commit history is tracked via pointers.
+The HEAD file contains a reference to the current active branch (e.g., ref: refs/heads/master).
+This branch file, located in the refs/heads/ directory, in turn stores the SHA-1 UID of the commit at the tip of that branch.
+This two-level indirection allows for flexible branch switching.
 + A commit object has a TreeMap called `blob`, which takes files in `CWD` with absolute path as keys, and the values are files in `BLOBS_DIR`.
 The files in `BLOBS_DIR` use their content after `SHA-1` method as their name.
 To get the blobFile in `BLOBS_DIR`, use`commit.getblob()`.
 This will return the
 TreeMap of the Commit object.
 Then use `get(filePath)` to get the value, which is the `blobUID`.
 Then use `Utils.join(BLOBS_DIR, blobUID)` to get the blobFile.